Nuix/discover-app-graphed-results/README.md

 ## How to integrate it with Ringtail
 1. Log in to Ringtail.
+1. Verify an Organization has been created and appropriate cases and users have been assigned to, including the user that is performing ther rest of this procedure.
+1. On the `Portal Management -> User administration` page selet the user that is performing this procedure.
+On the left menu select `API Access` and check the box to authorize access to the API.
+Repeat this step for all users that will use the extension.
 1. On the `Portal Management -> Settings -> Portal Options` page, make sure that the **Ringtail Connect API URL** is set.
 Test that the API service is running by checking `http://yourRingtailURL/Ringtail-Svc-Portal/health/test`.
 1. Navigate to `Portal Home -> UI Extensions`.
 1. Add a new extension with the following values: